ArminJonker/CMPG-323-Project-2-35023740/ReadMe.md

 # CMPG 323 Project 2
 This repo is for my API that I created using Visual Studios and Azure.
-I also use swagger for the display of the API.
+I also implemented swagger sothat you can view the working endpoint.

 ## I divided the Project into 3 phases.
 Phase 1 was the design of my database in azure.